 Try to determine how much your dog ate so you can give the vet as much information as possible (if you end up going).
 Watch your dog closely for warning signs.

 How Worried You Should Be About Swallowed Bones?
 A Vet Explains

-Note: Do not try to induce vomiting on your own.
+Note: Do not try to induce vomiting without asking a vet's advice.
 Some items may be dangerous to bring back up!
 Consult with your vet about when it's appropriate to induce vomiting and when it's not.

 How to Induce Vomiting If a Small Foreign Body Was Ingested Less Than Two Hours Ago